ioBroker/dev-server/README.md

 ![Run or debug adapter](docs/images/webstorm-debug.jpg)

 > [!WARNING]
-If the option "symlinks" has been used during dev-server setup, you must add following "Node parameters"
+> If the option "symlinks" has been used during dev-server setup, you must add the following "Node parameters"

 ```
 --preserve-symlinks --preserve-symlinks-main